 Figure 1: ComAp Group

 The rights and obligations of the Contracting Parties are governed by these GTC even if the Customer's order states otherwise.
 Any terms other than these GTC or Agreement shall be disregarded in compliance with these GTC.
 ComAp presumes that the Customer is familiar with these GTC, understands them and has expressed his consent with them.
 ComAp is entitled to modify these GTC at any time.
 A modification of these GTC will be announced by ComAp at least 30 working days before its effectiveness.
 Such an announcement will be undertaken via the ComAp website and/or by another suitable way.
-If the Customer would not agree with the proposed modification of these GTC, the original version of the GTC, effective as of the date of the execution of the Agreement was executed, will remain effective.
+If the Customer does not agree with the proposed modification of these GTC, the original version of the GTC, effective as of the date of the execution of the Agreement was executed, will remain effective.
 If the Customer agrees with the modification of these GTC or, in the 30-day time-period from the announcement will not express his will, it means that the Customer agrees with the proposed modification and such modification becomes binding for the Customer.

 The Customer is not entitled to propose any amendment, or variation from the existing or proposed wording of these GTC.
 ComAp precludes any changes, amendments or variations from these GTC proposed by the Customer unless approved in writing by ComAp.

 Corrections of grammatical or factual inaccuracies in typing, calculations or identifications of authorities, work positions, product names, ComAp's documentation, correction or completion of other parts of these GTC, which do not impair the position of the Customer are not considered a modification of these GTC.

 The valid and effective version of these GTC is available at http://www.comap-control.com.

 Agreement - means a bilateral legal relationship concluded between ComAp and the Customer which is expressed in Order Confirmation and/or Specific Agreement and set of all related documentation of each ComAp´s business cases connected to the sale and purchase of Products and/or the provision of Services including these GTC; a written form of Agreement (paper or electronic) is required;

 Contracting Parties – means ComAp and the Customer;